| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 Fuel Adjustment Calculation

-Standardized Fuel Adjustment work sheets (Form 105) and are available in electronic format under the "Inspection Tools" tab on the Office of Construction's "Contract Administration" webpage: http://www.iowadot.gov/construction/contract_admin.html
+Standardized Fuel Adjustment work sheet (Form 105) is available in electronic format on the Construction and Materials Bureau webpage:

 Form 105 is usable as either a preprinted form for manual usage or as EXCEL applications.
 Only raw data inputs are required for those who choose to utilize the EXCEL spreadsheets.
 Once raw data is entered, the computer calculates adjusted fuel payment from formulas and the user can print a completed monthly adjustment report.
-Refer to Appendix 2‑35 for a completed adjustment work sheet using English units.
+Refer to Appendix 2‑35 for a completed adjustment work sheet.

 Payment for fuel adjustments is to be calculated at the end of each month for all qualifying work accomplished that month.